acailic/acailic.github.io/_notes/ocp-chapter-3-1.md

 ## Questions

 - Arrays.binarySearch() method returns the index of the search key, if it is contained in the list; otherwise, (-(insertion point) - 1).
+Throws:
+	ClassCastException - if the search key is not comparable to the elements of the array.

 - Deque is an important interface for the exam.
 To answer the questions, you must remember that a Deque can act as a Queue as well as a Stack.
 Based on this fact, you can deduce the following:
 1. Since Queue is a FIFO structure (First In First Out i.e. add to the end and remove from the front), it has methods offer(e)/add(e)(for adding an element to the end or tail) and poll()/remove()(for removing an element from the front or head) for this purpose.
 Note that offer and add are similar while poll and remove are similar.